The Best Essential Guide of Tokyo Japan

 – Weather (what clothes do I put in the suitcase?):

 OK, I’m not going to make any explanation about that, just check the Wikipedia entry (https://en.wikipedia.org/wiki/Tokyo).
 The only thing I am going to say is that summer is Asian humid hot (although not crazy humid hot as Thailand or Vietnam), so if you travel in summer, prepare to sweat a lot.
+In fact, I will add as a comment from 2025 that given the rising temperatures, from mid-July to early September tourism is simply not advisable, spending long periods of time outdoors at that time is an invitation to have a heat stroke.

 – Money